Competitive Comparison

 Alerts can reach the tools teams already use

-Runtime defense events can be connected to team notification systems when a technical owner wants immediate visibility.
+Runtime defense events can be connected to team notification systems when a release owner wants immediate visibility.

 Polyglot Reach